Dust is certainly something to sneeze about, but you can cut it down with a few simple tricks

 Another way to manage dust in your home is to run the furnace fan while you’re dry dusting.
 Dry dusting kicks dust up into the air, and the fan will help air circulate through your home and push those particles into your furnace filter.
 Leave the fan running for a few hours after you’ve finished to ensure that any dust hanging in the air is pushed into the filter.

 Air purifiers collect dust and particulates from the air, helping to keep dust off your surfaces.
 They come in a wide variety of sizes, from whole-home options to small room units.
 Using an air purifier with a HEPA (high-efficiency particulate air) filter is best because it can trap up to 99.97% of dust, pollen, mold, bacteria, and allergens, according to the EPA.

 Washing your bedding at least once a week is essential for keeping a low-dust home.
-When we sleep, we shed skin cells and hair that ultimately ends up as, you guessed it, dust.
+When we sleep, we shed skin cells and hair that ultimately end up as, you guessed it, dust.
 Dust mites can also grow in unwashed sheets.
 Ideally, you should wash your sheets in hot water to kill bacteria and mites.
-Also, be sure to wash your pillows every three to six months.

 Knickknacks, figurines, and other keepsakes you put on shelves may look nice, but they may be difficult to clean around, and they can also attract dust.
 Set yourself up for dust-free living by minimizing the amount of clutter on your shelving—your future self responsible for cleaning those shelves will thank you.

 Closets are huge lurking grounds for dust and often get neglected when cleaning time rolls around.
 Remember to clean inside your closet when you’re dusting and vacuuming, and keep clutter to a minimum by storing your off-season clothing in clear plastic tubs.